pharmaverse/blog/README.md

 docker pull ghcr.io/pharmaverse/blog:latest
 ```

-4. Clone this blog repository and take note of the location of the repo.
+4. Clone this `blog` repository and take note of the location of the repo in your local machine.
-5. Run this code:
+5. Update the code below specifying the location of your 'blog' repository and execute the script:
 ```bash
 docker run --rm -ti -e PASSWORD=yourpassword -p 8787:8787 -v <location of your blog repo>:/home/rstudio/work ghcr.io/pharmaverse/blog
 ```